 The general principle is to keep something as close to nature as possible and allow your digestive system to do the hard work of breaking it down.
 This is why a diet high in raw foods is perfect as the cooking process of most vegetables (no matter how its done) breaks down fibers and ups their GI value.

 1. GENERAL MOOD

 When you start eating from the complete list of low glycemic foods below you will start to notice a big difference in your mood.
 This is due to the fact that low GI foods keep your blood sugar stable, and stable blood sugar helps to stabilise mood.

 Also, stable blood sugar (along with other factors such as the eating of healthy omega 3 fats and exercise) may play a big role against anxiety, depression, PMS and other mood disorders.

 2. ANTI AGING

-Every time you have an insulin response from high GI foods your cells will go into accelerated aging mode, making not only your skin more wrinkly, but everything else on the inside and out will age more rapidly too.
+Every time you have an insulin response from high GI foods your cells will go into accelerated aging mode.
+This will make not only your skin more wrinkly, but everything else on the inside and out will age more rapidly too!

-- Green and Red Lentils, either Canned or Died
+- Green and red lentils either canned or dried

 - Black Beans

 - Wholegrain bread